Mah Jongg Cocktail

 Unlike the crossword puzzle (also a “fad” in the 1920s) which has retained its popularity, the game of Mahjong (or Mah Jongg, Mahjiang) somewhat fell out of favor during the decades following the 20s, though there seems to be a recent boost in its popularity.
 It was so popular in the 1920s—”How popular was it?!”—that Chinese parties were held where the participants dressed up and decorated the room in Chinese style.
 So it seems only fitting a drink was designed after this most trendy of games.

 The earliest confirmed recipe for this drink I found in the 1927 Barflies and Cocktails.
-The drink shows up in the Buckstone Book of Cocktails, however the copyright date for this little tome is elusive.
-I’ve seen it listed as c.
-1910 and also c.
-1925 for the same edition.
-And since when are copyright dates “circa?”
+The drink shows up in the Buckstone Book of Cocktails, however the copyright date for this little tome is unknown.
 The recipes are identical and written as follows:

 2/3 Gin (2 oz)